-Künefe is cooked and served in a very shallow, round metal pan that's especially designed for making this special dessert in.
+Künefe is cooked and served in a very shallow, round metal pan that's specially designed for making this dessert.
 It's so delicious that Turkish people and tourists alike keep coming back for more.

-Native to the southeastern parts of Turkey that border the Mediterranean sea, Künefe represents regional Turkish cuisine well.
+Native to the southeastern parts of Turkey that border the Mediterranean sea, künefe represents regional Turkish cuisine very well.
 In fact, the best Turkish kebabs also come from this area of the country.
 It's no coincidence that künefe is found only in restaurants that sell kebab fare.

-The traditional recipe for künefe is believed to originate from the city of Hatay, and many cities in the region lay claim to inventing it.
+The traditional recipe for künefe is believed to originate from the city of Hatay, though many cities in the region lay claim to inventing it.
 Important southeastern cities like Mersin, Adana, Gaziantep, Kilis, Şanlıurfa, Diyarbakır, and Mardin all have their own variations of the dessert.
-It's also popular in other parts of the Arab world, like the Levant, Egypt, Turkey, the Caucasus, and Greece.
+It's also popular in other parts of the Arabic world, like the Levant, Egypt, the Caucasus, and Greece.

-The first main ingredient in künefe is kadayıf, the finely shredded dough that's been partially baked to dry it.
+The main ingredient in künefe is kadayıf, the finely shredded dough that's partially baked to dry it.
 First, a large clump of kadayıf is pulled apart to separate the shreds.
-Then, it's chopped into fine pieces.
+It's then chopped into fine pieces.
 The pan should be heavily buttered before pressing the chopped kadayıf into the bottom to make an even layer.

-Before serving, the top of the künefe is sprinkled with bright green and grounded pistachios.
-Then, it's cut into wedges and served piping hot so that the cheese remains soft and stringy.
+Before serving, the top of the künefe is sprinkled with bright green ground pistachios.
+It's then cut into wedges and served piping hot so that the cheese remains soft and stringy.